ShanteDenise/Clockwise_md/README.md

 About Project
 ---------------

 For our 4th and final class project, we have chosen to build a Django and React app for ClockwiseMD.
-The important differance from our previous projects will be identifying our Minimum Viable Product and what can be accomplished, as a team, within a week while keeping our goals achievable so that we can guarantee a working prototype at the end of the project week.
+The important differance from our previous projects will be identifying our Minimum Viable Product and what can be accomplished, as a team, within a week while keeping achievable goals so that we can guarantee a working prototype at the end of the project week.
 We focused on keeping things small, mastering the fundamentals, and avoiding scoope creep/feature creep habits.
 We identified what we needed to build and kept it organized with a team trello board:

 Trello: